urbandroid-team/dont-kill-my-app/api.md

 #### [Doki](https://github.com/DoubleDotLabs/doki)

-Doki by James Fenn is an UI Library helping you with displaying information from https://dontkillmyapp.com.
+Doki by Double Dot Labs is an UI Library helping you with displaying information from https://dontkillmyapp.com.
 It provides a nice UI easily embeddable into your app if you do not want to mess with the APIs below.

 #### [AutoStarter](https://github.com/judemanutd/AutoStarter)